-PLATES
+809 PLATES

 SEA FROST holdover plates mount with a "Wellnut" expandable neoprene blind hole fastener.
+See the instruction tag packed With the plate.
 A template or the part itself should be used to locate the mounting holes.
 Drill 1/4" pilot holes then increase them to 1/2".
 Install the screw into the mounting tab then screw the mount onto the screw.
-Install the plate pushing the rubber mounts Into the predrilled holes.
-Tighten the screws firmly.
+Install the plate pushing the rubber mounts into the predrilled holes.
+Tighten the screws.